Insight

 What does "ex" mean for individual headings in Annex I?

-The text also provides an example:
+The text also contains an example:

 Note: non-exhaustive list

-Affected products
+Affected Products

 Cattle